-Spark tied with 2degrees for first place, out of three, for Excellent Consistent Quality.
+Spark tied with 2degrees for first place, out of three, for Excellent Consistent Quality in the latest mobile snapshot.
 Vodafone has the fastest data speeds, 2degrees has the most responsive network.

 In other words everyone comes away with a prize from the Tutela’s March 2021 New Zealand Mobile Experience Snapshot.
 Even when they don’t, there’s not much separating the three mobile carriers.